https://www.parishwalk.com/page_499326.html

 He has been on the committee since 2017

-Adam is an accomplished walker himself and has 6 Parish Walk finishes out of 12 starts.
-His best performance was his third place in the 2017 race in a superb time of 16:58:26 when he was one of only three people to break the 17 hour barrier that year.
+Adam is an accomplished walker himself and has multiple Parish Walk finishes.
+His best performance was in the 2021 race when he finished third in a superb time of 15:50:26 when he was one of only four people to break the 16 hour barrier that year.
+This was his second third place finish, his previous podium finish being in 2017.

 His favourite part of the course as a competitor is the section from Jurby to Bride.
-Lots of people hate this part due to it seeming to go on forever, but for Adam it's peaceful and quiet with lots of nice scenery allowing him to completely switch off from the world for a brief period.
+Lots of people hate this part due to it seeming to go on forever, but for Adam it's peaceful and quiet with lots of nice scenery and it is pretty much the first part of the route where you can just be alone with your thoughts.

 As an organiser, his favourite part of the event is, without doubt, the community spirit which is evident throughout the day all over the island.
-If it were possible to figure out, Adam would like to know how many people are involved in the Parish Walk in some way each year.
+It is wonderful just how many people come out to support the Parish Walk, not just on race day but during the build up to the event too.

 Rachel's main duties are to produce statistics at the end of the event, working out who is the most improved finisher and the recipient of the best first-time finisher awards.
 In addition to this she assists Adam with The Parish Walk Facebook, Twitter and Instagram feeds before during and after the race.